uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 	>>> x == 'abc'
 	True

 This next example is strange!
-Try to understand what’s going on here, and ask if you’re confused.
+Try to understand what’s going on here, and ask if you're confused.

 	>>> a = True
 	>>> b = (5 < 7)